unode/polypomo/README.md

 If you wish to permanently change the default times start polypomo with `--worktime seconds` and `--breaktime seconds`.

 ### About pomodoro technique

 While polypomo implements the `active -> break -> active` pattern it doesn't enforce the longer break after a given number of active sprees.
 This is left at the discretion of the user.

+## Optional dependencies

+polypomo makes use of `notify-send` to send a notification when the timer reaches zero.

 ## Screenshots